jradack/zip_hospital_distance/README.md

 ## Code

 - `centroids_distances.r`: Computes and analyzes the distances between weighted and unweighted ZCTA centroids.
-- `distance_matrix.r`: Computes the long-form (Haversine) distance matrix between ZCTA centroids and hosptial addresses.
+- `distance_matrix.r`: Computes the long-form (Haversine) distance matrix between ZCTA centroids and hospital addresses.
 The output dataset is fed to the script for querying the googlemaps API.
+- `distance_matrix_hospital.r`: Computes the long-form Haversine distance matrix between hospital addresses within the same state.
 - `function.r`: Contains all of the R functions used within the other R scripts.
 - `googlemaps_request.py`: Makes the API calls for driving/transit distance and time between ZCTA centroids and hospital addresses.
 - `merge_zip_codes.r`: Merges ZIP code information to the distance matrices with google maps data.